 Step 2: Decide whether you prefer a 4 session package (talking one hour per week with your coach for 4 weeks) or a single session.
 Save $75 when you sign up for the 4 session package.

 Step 3: Click here to register.
-Choose your appointment type (parent of child/teen OR parent of adult), your coach, your first appointment and pay.
+Choose your appointment type (parent of child/teen), your coach, your first appointment and pay.

 - The single session fee may be applied to the series if requested by the end of the initial session.